swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 The second talk is [Daan Leijen's Asynchrony with Algebraic Effects](https://www.youtube.com/watch?v=hrBq8R_kxI0&app=desktop) in Koka.
 This is the talk that made them accessible to me.
 Because I like [two word](https://www.swyx.io/writing/two-words) summaries, I mostly go with "resumable exceptions".

-However this glosses over an important design goal, which is able to write components without worrying about what is in their children or around them.
-Sophie calls this [facilitating local reasoning](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns.html), which you again see if you look at [DataLoader](https://github.com/graphql/dataloader) from the GraphQL world.
+However this glosses over an important design goal, which is able to write components without worrying about what is in their children or siblings.
+That's how you get non-leaky abstractions.
+[Sophie](https://twitter.com/sophiebits) calls this [facilitating local reasoning](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns.html), which you again see if you look at [DataLoader](https://github.com/graphql/dataloader) from the GraphQL world.

 All good.
 But wait, didn't Raymond Hettinger also say about Async: